Getting Started

 console.log('VibeIQ file ID: ', createdFile.id);

 # 1. Create a new `File` entity via the Files API.
+This is a VibeIQ entity that stores information about a File, including its location.

-curl --location 'https://admin.vibeiq.com/api/files' \
+curl --location 'https://api.vibeiq.com/api/files' \

 --header 'accept: application/json' \